Startups

 Company website for UbiceptUsing high-speed graphics processing, Voximetry‘s technology helps deliver personalized radiopharmaceutical therapy (a radioactive drug)—a safe, effective and targeted approach to tumor treatment.
 The co-founding UW-Madison Department of Medical Physics team includes Bryan Bednarz, Joseph Grudzinski and Paul Wickre.

-Company website for Yips Snacks Founder profile
+Company website for Voximetry Founder profile